How to Make a Secure Mobile Banking App?

 - Receive text messages and push notifications on the user’s activity, as well as alerts.

 - Make bill payments (utility services, payments for mobile communications and the Internet, electronic tickets).

 - Locate the closest ATM or a bank branch.

 - Get on-demand reports and summaries for the user’s account activity.

 Security is Paramount

 So, you know what your mobile banking app should look like and what to fit in it.
-You’re half-way to provide an outstanding banking experience to your customers.
+You’re half-way to providing an outstanding banking experience to your customers.
 Now put security on the forefront.
 Make it a top priority.

 The last couple of years are infamous for notorious security breaches.
-Apps are getting smarter and smarter, and this opens wide doors before cybercriminals.
+Apps are getting smarter and smarter, and this opens wide doors for cybercriminals.
 Mobile opens up tremendous potential for data theft and fraud.
 The more customers access their banks through their gadgets – the more opportunities for fraud arise.
 Moreover, the imagination of cybercriminals has barely any limits.
 Innovative methods of infecting mobile devices are expected to rise.
 What makes the ground so fertile for banking apps security breaches?

 Mobile operating systems are vulnerable to bugs, viruses, and malware.
 Secure mobile application development requires a development team to possess extensive expertise in modern security practices.
 Unfortunately, only a few mobile banking app development companies are capitalizing on the possibility to gain a competitive advantage by offering strongly secure mobile apps.
 Still, the majority of customers are highly concerned about the security risks involved with mobile banking.

 Key Threat Factors

 - Jailbroken or rooted devices.
 Jailbreaking and rooting remove some of the security features and inherent limitations that prevent mobile devices from passing information back and forth when they shouldn’t, and, thus, expose account information to extreme risk.
-Jailbreaking allows mobile malware and rogue apps to infect the device and gain control over the critical functions such as SMS.
+Jailbreaking allows mobile malware and rogue apps to infect the device and gain control over critical functions such as SMS.

 - Storing customers’ data on their phones, with obvious privacy implications.
 Anonymous developers create fake bank apps that attempt to exploit information on users’ devices in order to commit banking fraud.